 The Mass Communication faculty encourages majors and minors to join one or more of the professional organizations available to them through the school.
 Memberships lead to networking with the professionals which, in addition to the learning experience, open the doors to employment, internship and scholarship opportunities.
 Student organizations include: The American Advertising Federation (AAF); the Ad Club; the Public Relations Student Society of America (PRSSA); the National Broadcasting Society-AERho (NBS), the Social Media Club (SMC); and the Society of Professional Journalists (SPJ).

-To earn a Bachelor of Arts or a Bachelor of Science in Mass Communication, students must complete 128 semester hours, which include the university's general studies requirements and 33 hours in Mass Communication.
+To earn a Bachelor of Arts or a Bachelor of Science in Mass Communication, students must complete 120 semester hours, which include the university's general studies requirements and 40 hours in Mass Communication for the B.S. degree and 33 hours in Mass Communication for the B.A. degree.
 Senior portfolios are now required of all students.

 To earn a Master of Arts in Mass Communication, students must complete 33-36 semester hours which include either a final project or thesis.
 The degree synthesizes mass communication theory and research as well as the functions, roles and responsibilities within the mass communication disciplines.

 The School of Journalism and Mass Communication commits itself to the preparation of mass media professionals in advertising, print, the electronic media and public relations.
 Such a mission demands the highest standards of academic honesty and integrity.
 The school's Code of Student Conduct establishes a minimum level of academic behavior.
 Violators are subject to disciplinary action.